The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 General Manager - One Club Row

 Sligo-born Niall grew up with hospitality in his blood - both sides of his family were in the business and his first job was as a Kitchen Porter in his aunt's restaurant.
 Having moved to London to study, he supplemented his student loan working at bars across the city and three years later made that his business.
 Senior positions followed at The Camberwell Arms & Leroy before taking over as General Manager at Michelin-starred Lyle’s in Shoreditch.
-Last year, he moved to New York to lead the team at Estela but he's been lured back to London again with the GM position at upcoming Shoreditch restaurant One Club Row alongside fellow Murphia List name Patrick Powell.
+Last year, he moved to New York to lead the team at Estela but he's been lured back to London again with the GM position at Shoreditch restaurant One Club Row alongside fellow Murphia List name Patrick Powell.

 Follow Niall on Instagram at @niallharte